MythBusters (2006 season): Diet Coke and Mentos

 This is the first segment not to be assigned a "busted", "plausible", or "confirmed" rating, as there was no myth to be proved or disproved.
 Adam and Jamie did the tests simply to dissect the process and determine what actually makes a so-called Diet Coke and Mentos eruption, such as the ones seen on Kari's FHM shoot and on EepyBird.com.
 However, they did compare their results to the many differing theories given by experts as to how the geyser works, "busting" all of them.
 (None of the theories had the full list of contributing factors for the geyser, only partial explanations.)

 The MythBusters also set a new record for the cola geyser at just over 30 ft by using a nozzle, beating the previous record of 18 ft, set by the person who popularized the phenomenon, Steve Spangler.
 They extended the geyser to 34 ft by using rock salt, which is more porous and hence provides even more nucleation sites per area than Mentos.

 In this episode, Adam and Jamie also created homemade pyrotechnics using water, liquid soap, and methane, and smoke bombs from saltpeter and sugar; demonstrated a way to blow the canister off a stack of Pringles chips by using hydrogen gas, leaving the chips intact; and assembled a dry ice bomb.
+(Note: A dry ice bomb was demonstrated to be dangerous in a later episode.)
 Adam also implies that more improvised explosives may be tested for a future episode.
 Despite the "do not try this at home" disclaimers, the MythBusters concluded that Diet Coke and Mentos geysers are safe enough for people to try, even for children (with the exception of getting into trouble by their parents).